 Arborvitae have dense evergreen foliage, and make great wind and visual screens for home gardens.
 These trees can live for centuries and are symbols of strength.

-This genus is comprised of only five species: two are native to North America (one in Illinois) and three to eastern Asia.
-Some members of this genus can live for centuries and are symbols of strength.
+Only five species comprise this genus: two are native to North America (one in Illinois) and three to eastern Asia.
 Arborvitae (Thuja, pronounced Thu-ya) are sometimes called cedars.
 However, arborvitae are in the Cypress Family (Cupressaceae) while true cedars are in the Pine Family (Pinaceae).

 The Arboretum’s collection holds the two North American species, eastern arborvitae (Thuja occidentalis) and giant arborvitae (Thuja plicata).
 Eastern arborvitae dominates the collection with over 53 cultivars.
 This is a great place to come and compare the shape and style of different cultivars when planning a visual screen for your backyard.